softcarehub/freelancing/Wordpress/wordpress.md

 - ChatGPT command:
    - suggest some SEO friendly title for an article with the focus keyword "5 best WooCommerce Plugin for sales"
    - write me a website about page content "wordpress", "shopify", "WIX", "Digital Marketing"
+   - Write me a website about us page content for a company who is providing wordpress, shopify, wix and digital marketing services.
 ## How to income money by this course

 - Freelancing